VAIJ-TEJAS/Articles/Building RESTful APIs with Flask and Django: A Practical Guide with Code Examples/draft2.md

 **Constructing HTTP Responses with Appropriate Status Codes** Flask and Django allow you to construct HTTP responses to indicate the success or failure of a request.

-In Flask:

-	from flask import make_response
-	@app.route('/not_found')
-	def not_found():
-	    return make_response('Resource not found', 404)
-This code redirects you to a page displaying the error message upon failure of a request.

-In Django:

-	from django.http import HttpResponseNotFound
-	def not_found(request):
-	    return HttpResponseNotFound('Resource not found') This code displays the error message upon failure of a request.

 Let's look at examples demonstrating request handling and response construction:
 - Flask: